Macro Crash Radar V3

 Calm Before the Storm Detector

 Calm Before the Storm means: market volatility is still low, but structural or underlying risks are already high.
 In other words: markets still look calm on the surface, while fragility is building underneath.
-This pattern is not active now because stress is already visible on the surface: volatility is already elevated; risk appetite stress is already visible; overall crash risk is no longer low.
+This pattern is currently detected.
+Volatility remains relatively contained, but structural vulnerability is elevated, which can happen before broader market stress becomes fully visible.

 How this dashboard works